Land yacht (automobile): American cars

+Although the last "true" land yacht built in the United States has been described as the 2011 Lincoln Town Car, consumer preferences have shifted to even larger luxury-type SUVs and pickup trucks.
+Although almost as long as the historic land-yachts, modern large-size SUVs are much taller and heavier.
+Their four-wheel-drive systems may provide additional ground clearance, but require higher cabin floors, while heavy-duty frames, safety structures, and many amenities - such as 30-way massaging seats, adaptive air suspension, and simultaneously reclining three rows of seats - contribute to hundreds of additional pounds compared to traditional land-yachts.

 European cars

 Outside North America, the term "land yacht" sees little use on locally produced cars, primarily due to different consumer demands, though large executive cars with similar niches in the European markets to land yachts in America were marketed and manufactured.
 Past and present, several flagship models from Rolls-Royce, Mercedes-Benz, and Bentley have placed ride comfort as a primary design objective, with dimensions comparable to the largest American saloons produced.

 In contrast to its LWB counterpart, the Mercedes-Benz 600 SWB was developed to be driven by its owner; it was produced nearly exclusively as a four-door saloon.
 The 1963–1981 600 SWB has a length of up to 218.1 in and a vehicle weight of 5456 lb.

 The Rolls-Royce Phantom VII (and the currently produced Phantom VIII successor) are positioned as flagship saloons, breaking from the previous Phantom model line of limousines bodied by coachbuilders.
 The standard-wheelbase Phantom VII is 226.9 in long, with a kerb weight of 5644 lb.
 Following the 2002–2012 Maybach 57 and 62, Mercedes-Benz revived the nameplate as its Mercedes-Maybach sub-brand in 2015.
 The Mercedes-Maybach S650 is 7.8 in longer than its Mercedes-Benz S-Class counterpart, with the S650 having a length of 214.7 in, weighing 5037 lb.

 Similarly, Bentley has traditionally produced rivals to Rolls-Royces biggest vehicles, most recently with its Mulsanne, which was 219.5 in long in its shortest form, and as much as 258.9 in in Grand Limousine specification.

 Aston Martin has also produced large-sized models including the 1974–1990 Lagonda and the Lagonda Taraf.